ivanquirino/kompose-lambda/Readme.md

 Write AWS Lambda handlers in a [Koa](https://github.com/koajs/koa) way, a chain of middleware functions that can be awaited.

 Uses [koa-compose](https://github.com/koajs/compose) and is heavily inspired by Koa.
+In fact, this wouldn't be possible if it weren't for these two great projects.

 For it to work, your middleware functions must be `async` functions or return a `Promise`